brunosmarques/platform-engineer-challenge-BSM/terraform/README.md

 1. Download the [pre-compiled binary from Hashicorp](https://developer.hashicorp.com/terraform/install)
 2. Add the binary to your OS path

-It is possible to use Homebrew, Chocolatey and linux distributions repositories to install Terraform.
+It is possible to use Homebrew (MacOS), Chocolatey (Windows) and distributions repositories (Linux) to install Terraform.
 For more information, refeer to the [official documentation](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).

 Once installed, we are be able to open any terminal/powershell and run: